 With frequent blue skies and more than its share of sunshine, Perth is a summer playground that can be enjoyed without a hefty price tag.
 Here’s a list of ways to enjoy Perth in summer without breaking the bank.

-One of Cottesloe’s hidden gems – even for the locals here in Perth – is the elusive Civic Gardens.
-Like a secret garden from a mid-century story book, the cascading tiers of green grass shaded with Cottesloe’s quintessential pine trees are the perfect vantage point to watch the sun go down over the Indian Ocean.
-You can access the Gardens from all sides, with lots of parking available on Napier and Broome street – we recommend bringing a picnic as you’ll want to spend some time here.
+Beach too crowded?
+One of Cottesloe’s hidden gems – even for the locals – is the Civic Centre Gardens.
+Like something from a mid-century story book, this grand site has multiple tiers of lawn and garden, shaded by towering pines.
+It’s a great place to watch the sun go down over the Indian Ocean.
+You can access the Gardens from all sides, with lots of parking available on Napier and Broome Streets.
+Pack a picnic – you may want to spend some time here.

 Spend the Day at the Beach

 In case you missed the memo, Perth’s beaches are among the world’s best.
 There are several within reach of Perth City, each with their own variation on the white sand and brilliant turquoise story.
 Cottesloe is justly famous for its swimmable bay and tiered lawns.
 Want surf?
 Scarborough and Trigg might be more your style.
 Floreat and City Beach are the most easily accessible from the city.
 Further south, the lengthy stretch at Leighton turns on the most stunning water colour.
 Fremantle’s South Beach is one of the calmest.